OpenAgenda/verror/README.md

 - 502: `BadGateway`
 - 503: `Unavailable`

-These errors are aliased by their http code, such as `VError[400] === VError.BadRequest`.
+These errors are aliased by their HTTP status code, such as `VError[400] === VError.BadRequest`.

-All http errors have a default `options.meta` with the following values, which are overridable:
+All HTTP errors have a default `options.meta` with the following values, which are overridable:

-- `code` - The HTTP status code
+- `statusCode` - The HTTP status code
 - `className` - A CSS compatible name of the error type. (e.g. "bad-request" , etc.)

-# Example
+## Example

 ```js
 const err1 = new VError('bad usage');